souravwalke/System-Design-HLD/Database/Appendix.md

   - **Durability**: Once a transaction is successfully committed, its changes are permanent.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-**Dirty Read**: A dirty read occurs when a transaction reads data that has been modified by another transaction but has not been committed yet.
+**Dirty Read**: A dirty read occurs when a transaction reads data modified by another transaction but has not been committed yet.

 **Dirty Write**: Two transactions update the same piece of data simultaneously without knowing about each other's changes.